South Asia: Diaspora

+Culture

 Sports

-Cricket is the most popular sport in South Asia, with 90% of the sport's worldwide fans being in the Indian subcontinent.
-There are also some traditional games, such as kabaddi and kho-kho, which are played across the region and even officially at the South Asian Games.
+Field hockey has been the official national sport of many South Asian nations, additionally these countries collectively claim the majority of medals in field hockey at the Summer Olympics.
+However, cricket is the most popular sport in South Asia, with 90% of the sport's worldwide fans being in the Indian subcontinent.
+There are also traditional games, such as kabaddi and kho-kho, which are played across the region and officially at the South Asian Games and Asian Games; the leagues created for these traditional sports (such as Pro Kabaddi League and Ultimate Kho Kho) are some of the most-watched sports competitions in the region.
+Furthermore, regional variants such as Punjabi kabaddi or "Circle Kabaddi" are promoted in Punjab and Northwest India, which has spread globally by its diaspora.